Basingstoke railway station: Motive power depots

 The London and South Western Railway opened a locomotive shed, on the south side of the main line and to the west of the station in 1839.
 This was closed in 1909 to make way for station enlargement.
 It was replaced by a larger structure on the north side of the line.
 This was closed by British Railways in March 1963, but remained in use as a servicing point until the end of steam in July 1967.
 It was demolished in 1969.

 The Berks and Hants Railway opened a small shed to the east of the station on the north side of the line in 1850.
 This was closed by British Railways in November 1950, and demolished to make way for sidings.

 Platforms

-The station has five platforms, four of which can be used bi-directionally.
+The station has four bi-directional through paltforms and a bay platform.
 They are above street level and are accessed via stairs and lifts from the booking hall and subway.
 There is a secondary entrance on platform 4.